lucboruta/indicators/README.md

 All programs in this repository were written by yours truly.
 The relevant license for these files is the *[Do What The Fuck You Want To Public License](http://en.wikipedia.org/wiki/WTFPL)* (version 2).

 ## Citation

+When using data or software from this repository, please cite my [doctoral dissertation](http://tel.archives-ouvertes.fr/tel-00746163).

     @phdthesis{
         author = {Boruta, Luc},